Antiepileptic

 v Effective in GTCS and partial seizures

-v Not effective in absence seizure
+v Not effective in absence

 Zonisamide